Strange Case of Dr Jekyll and Mr Hyde: Inspiration and writing

+The novella was written in the southern English seaside town of Bournemouth in Dorset, where Stevenson had moved in 1884 to benefit from its sea air and warmer climate.
+Living then in Bournemouth was the former Reverend Walter Jekyll, younger brother of horticulturalist and landscape designer Gertrude Jekyll, whom Stevenson befriended and from whom he borrowed the name Jekyll.
+Jekyll was almost certainly gay, and having renounced his Anglican vocation, and exiled himself to the Continent for several years, had clearly struggled to find his place in society.
+Stevenson was friends with other homosexual men, including Horatio Brown, Edmund Gosse, and John Addington Symonds, and the duality of their socially suppressed selves may have shaped his book.
+Symonds was shocked by the book, writing to Stevenson that "viewed as an allegory, it touches one too closely."

-Stevenson had long been intrigued by the idea of how human personalities can reflect the interplay of good and evil.
-While still a teenager, he developed a script for a play about William Brodie, which he later reworked with the help of W. E. Henley and which was produced for the first time in 1882.
-In early 1884, he wrote the short story "Markheim", which he revised in 1884 for publication in a Christmas annual.
-According to his essay "A Chapter on Dreams" (Scribner's, Jan.
-1888), he racked his brains for an idea for a story and had a dream, and upon waking had the intuition for two or three scenes that would appear in the story Strange Case of Dr. Jekyll and Mr. Hyde.
-Biographer, Graham Balfour, quoted Stevenson's wife, Fanny Stevenson: In the small hours of one morning,[...]
+According to Stevenson's essay "A Chapter on Dreams" (Scribner's, Jan.
+1888), after racking his brains for days over a possible plot for the story, he had a dream that gave him "three scenes, and the central idea of a voluntary change becoming involuntary".
+Biographer Graham Balfour quoted Stevenson's wife, Fanny Stevenson: In the small hours of one morning,[...]
 I was awakened by cries of horror from Louis.
 Thinking he had a nightmare, I awakened him.
 He said angrily: "Why did you wake me?
 I was dreaming a fine bogey tale."
 I had awakened him at the first transformation scene.

-Lloyd Osbourne, Stevenson's stepson, wrote: "I don't believe that there was ever such a literary feat before as the writing of Dr. Jekyll.
+Lloyd Osbourne, Stevenson's stepson, wrote: "I don't believe that there was ever such a literary feat before as the writing of Dr Jekyll.
 I remember the first reading as though it were yesterday.
 Louis came downstairs in a fever; read nearly half the book aloud; and then, while we were still gasping, he was away again, and busy writing.
 I doubt if the first draft took so long as three days."